VolleyManagement/volley-management/CONTRIBUTING.md

 Log issue in the [issue tracker](https://github.com/VolleyManagement/volley-management/issues).

 Before creating suggestions reports, please check existing open issues as you might find out that you don't need to create one.
-Please include as many details as possible including but not limited to reasononing, design decisions, potential impact on existing code.
+Please include as many details as possible including but not limited to reasoning, design decisions, potential impact on existing code.

 ### Branch naming

 Project has a CI configured to work with following branch naming pattern:

-**issue_#{issue number}_short_issue_description_with_underscores**
+**ab#{issue number}_short_issue_description_with_underscores**

+_Note: 'ab' stands for Azure Boards and used to link issue to the corresponding work item._

 ### Pull Requests